-Emmelyn Butterfield-Rosen is Associate Director of the Williams Graduate Program in the History of Art at the Clark Art Institute.
+Emmelyn Butterfield-Rosen is Assistant Professor of Nineteenth-Century European Art at the Institute of Fine Arts at New York University.
+From 2019–2023, she was Associate Director of the Williams Graduate Program in the History of Art at the Clark Art Institute.
 At Princeton, her doctoral work was supervised by Professor Brigid Doherty.
-Her dissertation won the Department's Jane Faggen Dissertation Prize, and was supported by a three-year David E. Finley Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, DC.
+Her dissertation won the Department's Jane Faggen Dissertation Prize and was supported by a three-year David E. Finley Fellowship from the Center for Advanced Study in the Visual Arts at the National Gallery of Art in Washington, DC.

 Emmelyn specializes in modern art and cultural history, primarily in Europe.
 A guiding preoccupation of her teaching and research is the intersection between the history of art and the histories of biology and psychology, with special reference to the history of sexuality.
 Other areas of particular interest include animal studies, concepts of genre and categories and hierarchies of biological kinds, relations of word and image, cognitive linguistics, theories and representations of gesture and corporeal expression, interactions between the visual and performing arts, the history of dance and early film, the history of art history and the history of art criticism.